 - Strategies for breastfeeding and lactation after returning to work

-- Breastfeeding and lactation in challenging situations, such as feeding twins or triplets, a premature or sick infant, or infants in special medical situations.
+- Breastfeeding and lactation in challenging situations.
+For example, feeding twins or triplets, premature/sick infants, or infants in special medical situations

-Top Ten Reasons to Make an Appointment With Ingrid Knight, RD and Associates, Inc.
+Working With Ingrid Knight, RD & Associates, Inc.

-- Provide on-going support weekly, monthly, or as needed to optimize your success
+- We’ll then provide on-going support; weekly, monthly, or as needed to optimize your success

 - Verify your insurance to let you know if there is a copay or any patient responsibility